 The reason for this problem is the semi-permanent water layer found on the surface of all ordinary HPLC grade silica takes too long to re-generate between runs, compared to the timescale of the sharp gradient.
-In contrast, ANP columns (silica hydride) do not have an adsorbed water layer and adsorb and desorb the mobile phase readily, so ballistic gradients can be used easily and with good precision.
+In contrast, ANP columns (made with silica hydride) do not have an adsorbed water layer and adsorb and desorb the mobile phase readily, so ballistic gradients can be used easily and with very good precision.

-DEFINITION: A ballistic gradient is a very fast separation technique used mostly in LC-MS applications; the complete analysis can take less than one minute and up to five.
+DEFINITION: A ballistic gradient is a very fast separation technique used mostly in LCMS applications; the complete analysis can take less than one minute and up to five.
 Non-optimal, high flow rates or linear velocity are combined with fast gradients and very short columns.